Frederick-Ye/Awesome-Books-MV/README.md

 # 📖 [Awesome Books Project] <a name="about-project"></a>

 Awesome-books project is written by Html, Css and Javascript.
+You can add your favourite books with book title and author to your book list.
+You can check the books in the book list and remove your finished books if you want!
 <!-- Features -->

 <!-- LIVE DEMO -->